Tunisia’s political background

 Tunisia School of Politics

-To achieve this, NIMD set up a School of Politics together with its local partner, Centre des Études Méditerranéennes Internationales.
+To achieve this, NIMD and Demo Finland set up a School of Politics together with its local partner, Centre des Études Méditerranéennes Internationales.
 Here, politicians work together in a multiparty setting to learn the skills and knowledge that they need to work together in a multiparty democracy.
 By learning together, they also get to know each other and get used to talking together which can help to increase trust and encourage interparty dialogue.
 By the end of 2014, 6 cohorts of politicians, approximately 180 people, had completed a programme.